CW: sexual assault

 “We demand the resignation of Dean of Students Liz Braun for her historic and ongoing unwillingness to meaningfully respond to student concerns about policy and practice, as well as her past inappropriate conduct as a participant in the adjudication of Title IX cases and other failures to protect students,” O4S wrote in their demands.

 Students have criticized Dean Braun for similar issues in the past.
-In April 2016, the first year on which the college chose not to host a Clothesline Project event, the Daily Gazette reported that a red t-shirt was found taped to the sidewalk in front of Parrish that read, “Dean Braun is responsible for letting my rapist graduate.
-There is nothing else I can do but try to ignore it.
-Happy Sexual Assault ‘Awareness’ Month.”
+In April 2016, the first year on which the college chose not to host a Clothesline Project event, the Daily Gazette reported that a red t-shirt was found taped to the sidewalk in front of Parrish that read, “Dean Braun is responsible for letting my rapist graduate.”
 The Phoenix reported in October 2013 of another incident in which that was a student found responsible for sexual assault and was convicted by the Swarthmore police for attempted simple assault against a domestic partner would be permitted to return to the college after a two-year suspension.
 According to the article, Dean Braun, who at that time handled Title IX appeals, denied the survivor’s request for an appeal of the decision.
 It is unknown whether these incidents are the same, or related.

 “I think [Dean Braun] has lost the trust of Swarthmore students,” Goodman said.
 “She should apologize to the students she has hurt, and resign.”